SMerrony/aghast/docs/DesignThoughts.md

 ### Integrations

 An Integration is all the software that provides support for a type of a concrete or abstract object within the HAS.
-An Integration may provide Devices, Events, MQTT topics, etc..
+An Integration may provide Devices, Events, MQTT messages, etc..

 Example Integrations might include...
  * Time